mkterhov/php-hackathon-2021/README.md

 In this section, please let us know what is your opinion about this experience and how we can improve it:

 1. Have you ever been involved in a similar experience?
 If so, how was this one different?
-No, I haven't been before
+\No, I haven't been before
 2. Do you think this type of selection process is suitable for you?
 3. What's your opinion about the complexity of the requirements?
 4. What did you enjoy the most?
 5. What was the most challenging part of this anti hackathon?
 6. Do you think the time limit was suitable for the requirements?
 7. Did you find the resources you were sent on your email useful?
 Yes, they were helpful
 8. Is there anything you would like to improve to your current implementation?
-Test it more to check for errors I missed
+Test it a bit more to check for errors I missed
 9. What would you change regarding this anti hackathon?